Skip to content

 Cable and fiber are wired broadband technologies that provide fast, reliable and consistent internet speeds.

 Cable uses cable infrastructure to transmit internet data, while fiber uses fiber optic cables to transmit data as light pulses.
-Both offer high-speed connections with faster download and upload speeds, lower latency and less data disruption, making them great choices for online gaming.
+Both offer high-speed connections with faster download and upload speeds, lower latency and less data disruption, making them ideal for gaming.

 2. 5G home internet